vineethkumarv/sv-wiki/Control-Flow.md

 ### 3. forever loop
 As the name says forever loop will execute the statements inside the loop forever.
-It can be said as indefinite iteration.
+It can be said an indefinite iteration.

 **Syntax** -
 `           forever begin  `
            `multiple statements;  `
            `end  `

-Below example gives the idea of the working of forever loop .
+The below example gives the idea of the working of a forever loop.

 **lab link** -
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/loops/forever_loop/forever_code.sv